View Philip Leavy's Obituary on pilotonline.com and share memories

 Philip is survived by his wife of 53 years, Lorane G. Leavy; son, Philip G. Leavy III and Robyn; two daughters, Julia Leavy Compton and husband Matthew, and Jennie Leavy Morgan and husband Ross; two sisters, Margaret Leavy and Kathleen Leavy Perepezko; and eight grandchildren, Declan, Molly, Patrick, Mia, Wesley, Emma, Charlie and Zoe.

 A memorial service will be held on Saturday, March 14, at 11 AM in St. Paul's Catholic Church by the Rev. Tony Morris.
+There will be a Celebration of Life Reception to follow at Cedar Point Country Club in Suffolk starting at 12:30 PM.
 In lieu of flowers, contributions may be made to Nightingale Regional Air Ambulance.
 Sturtevant Funeral Home, Bennetts Creek Chapel, Suffolk is handling arrangements. www.SturtevantFH.com

 Published in The Virginian Pilot on Mar.
 8, 2020